Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Results

 First, we study the effect of resource flexibility on the decentralization of the consensus of Bitcoin versus Ethereum in response to China's ban on crypto mining on May 15, 2021, as explained in Section~\ref{sec_experimental_setting}.
 Figure~\ref{fig_china} shows the decentralization of Bitcoin and Ethereum as measured by entropy in bits (as used to measure the quantity of digital information).
 Since our empirical analyses are based on DiD estimates, they rely on the parallel trends assumption.
 First, we show visual proof of the parallel trends assumption before the shock in Figure~\ref{fig_china}.
 While the entropy measures seem to display some seasonality (perhaps due to varying electricity costs for nodes across geographies), the decentralization metrics are similar in absolute terms as well as parallel in trends.

 After China's ban on crypto mining, we observe a significant decline in entropy for Bitcoin over many months (Figure~\ref{fig_china}).
 In contrast, we see little to no decline in entropy for Ethereum.
-To quantify the effect, we analyzed the results of the DiD specifications in Equation~\ref{eq_did} to estimate the impact of resource flexibility on decentralization in response to the shock, by using the variation in hardware requirements as a proxy for resource flexibility, as explained in Section~\ref{sec_experimental_setting}.
+To estimate the effect, we analyzed the results of the DiD specifications in Equation~\ref{eq_did} to estimate the impact of resource flexibility on decentralization in response to the shock, by using the variation in hardware requirements as a proxy for resource flexibility, as explained in Section~\ref{sec_experimental_setting}.
 We denote $\text{Bitcoin} = \text{Chain}_{\text{Bitcoin}}$ for simplicity.
 In our analysis, we find that Bitcoin's entropy was reduced by 0.209 bits from 3.688 bits (by around 5.7\%) before the ban in comparison with Ethereum's entropy (Table~\ref{tb_china}).
 To further explore this effect, we present case studies in Section~\ref{sec_appendix_decompose} of the Appendix where we can observe individual nodes and mining pools known to be based in China that experience declines in block production.

 It is important to note that Bitcoin and Ethereum experienced different exposures to the mining ban, which could have led to omitted variable bias \citep{borusyak2020nonrandom}.
 We therefore controlled for exposure by including the covariate $\text{Exposure}_{it}$, described by Equation~\ref{eq_did_exp}.
-Then, we observed that the magnitude of the effect size for $\text{Treatment}$ decreased slightly to $-0.198$ while the $\text{Exposure}$ covariate saw a small but significant effect of $-0.044$ (Table~\ref{tb_china}, Column 2).
-The slight decrease in the effect size after controlling for exposure underscores the robustness of our findings, suggesting that the observed decline in Bitcoin's decentralization is not solely attributable to differences in exposure to the mining ban but also likely influenced by the underlying virtualization characteristics of the blockchain.
+Then, we observed that the magnitude of the effect size for $\text{Treatment}$ decreased slightly to $-0.201$ while the $\text{Exposure}$ covariate had a small, non-significant effect of $-0.032$ (Table~\ref{tb_china}, Column 2).
+The slight decrease in the effect size after controlling for exposure underscores the robustness of our findings, suggesting that the observed decline in Bitcoin's decentralization is not solely attributable to differences in exposure to the mining ban but also likely influenced by the underlying resource flexibility of the blockchain's consensus mechanism.